Vantiq/vantiq-python-sdk/docs/api.md

 * _server_ : str -- URL String at which to find the Vantiq Server
 * _api_version_ : str (optional) -- Version of the API to use.
 Defaults to '1'
+* ... : After the _api_version_ parameter, you can provide a list of keyword arguments.
+These will be passed to the `aiohttp.client.ClientSession` connection's `get()`, `post()`, `put()`, and `delete()` calls and, in the case of a subscription, the `websockets.connect()` call.
+This allows a caller to modify the connection as required.
+A typical use case would be for disabling SSL certificate checking for test environments using self-signed certificates.

 #### Returns
     Vantiq object with which to interact with the Vantiq system.